sf-wdi-17/notes/lectures/week-03/_1_monday/dusk/README.md

 ##Before we get started

 ###Install nodemon
-run the command `npm install -g nodemon` anywhere in your terminal.
+Run the command `npm install -g nodemon` anywhere in your terminal.
 See one of the TA's or Brett if you have any issues.

 #Back to the start of our Lecture!
 So we've been talking about HTTP, and we've built a simple HTTP Server.

 ##Review: Simple web server with Node
-The below is to demonstrate how Node can be used to create network applications.
-You can specify exactly how the behavior is.
+The code below demonstrates how Node can be used to create network applications.

 **server.js**
 ```js